Arnold, Nottinghamshire: Churches

 The Church of St Paul and St Timothy in Daybrook was designed 1892–1896 by John Loughborough Pearson and its construction started in May 1893.
 In December 1895 the church was completed—except for the 150 ft-tall spire and tower, which were added in 1897.
 The church was originally consecrated in February 1896 in honour of Paul the Apostle, but in 1993 it was re-dedicated as St. Paul's and St. Timothy's when the latter, a daughter church, was opened in Byron Street to replace Cecil Hall (which had long been used as an annexe of St Paul's).
 The Church of St. Paul and St. Timothy is now a Grade II* listed building and is located on Mansfield Road.

 Daybrook Baptist Church is situated on Mansfield Road.
 Its current building, completed in 1912, was designed by William Herbert Higginbottom.

-Shopping

-Arnold town centre has a diverse range of restaurants and bars and a choice of shops including supermarkets such as Asda, Sainsbury's and Iceland as well as small independent businesses.
-There are Aldi and Lidl supermarkets in Daybrook.

-Market
+Arnold Market

 1968 saw the opening of Arnold Market in the town centre.
 Market days are on Tuesdays, Fridays and Saturdays, with a flea market being held on Wednesdays.
 A farmers' market is held on the first Tuesday of each month.
 It was a private market managed by Janet Surgey (whose deputy was Nigel Wilford) until July 2018, when Gedling Borough Council purchased it from Thurland Estates Ltd.